You must be a member to access this resource.

 • The CoP has a dedicated area on the EAUC website where meeting agendas and information will be accessible as well as relevant resources, linked from the Sustainability Exchange

-• The group will meet regularly and the agenda will cover relevant topics for both Higher and Further Education both face to face and virtually
+• The group will meet and the agenda will cover relevant topics for both Higher and Further Education both face to face and virtually

 • The group will discuss and look to respond to new initiatives or changes to current initiatives